Comfort Station

 Directions

-From US Highway 191, drive 40 miles south of Moab or 14 miles north of Monticello, then take Utah Highway 211 west for approximately 35 miles.
+From US Highway 191, drive 40 miles south of Moab or 14 miles north of Monticello, then take Utah Highway 211 west approximately 35 miles.
 Highway 211 ends in the Needles District.
-From the entrance station, follow the main park road until you see campground signs, then turn left into the campground.
-The park recommends arriving before dark as there are no lights on park roads or campsites.
+From the entrance station, follow the main park road and turn left at the campground signs into Loop B.

 Amenities